Kerista: Membership

-A website run by a long-term former member, Kerista Commune website, lists 44 people as having joined Kerista at various times during the community's history, though at least 75 passed through briefly.
+A website run by a long-term former member, the Kerista Commune website, lists 44 people as having joined Kerista at various times during the community's history, though at least 75 passed through briefly.
 The commune population numbered 5 at founding in 1971, and 26 at dissolution in 1991.
 Before dissolution, there were closer to 30 Keristans in residence.

 The commune maintained a very active program of social events and Gestalt-o-rama rap groups, which were open to the public 3-4 nights a week, and were mandatory for Keristans to regularly attend.
 The commune functioned much like a religious order and was an important focal point for a larger community of people in San Francisco interested in alternative lifestyles.
 The events sponsored by Kerista were almost always free and non-commercial.

 In 1979 and 1980, two children were born in the community.
 Beginning in 1983, the adult male Keristans underwent vasectomies to deal with birth control and address global population issues.
-All male members subsequently had the requirement of having a vasectomy within a set period of time after joining the community.
+All male members were subsequently required to have a vasectomy within a set period of time after joining the community.

 Family life / polyfidelity / sleeping schedule

 The family structure of Kerista was composed of fidelitous groups called B-FICs (Best-Friend Identity Clusters).
 Keristans practiced non-preferential polyfidelity, which required consensus to accept a new person into the group.

 Non-preferentiality was an important concept of Keristan polyfidelity, and had lofty goals but was more intended to keep people from coupling up.
-Keristans had a transitional celibacy period after joining a group of three months, sometimes waived.
+Keristans had a transitional celibacy period after joining a group of three months, which was sometimes waived.

 A single B-FIC was composed of men and women who rotated sleeping with all of the opposite-sex members on a balanced rotational sleeping schedule.
 The sleeping schedule assigned each family member to sleep with a different opposite-sex partner each night.
 Since the BFICs were rarely balanced between men and women (typically more women than men), on any given night several family-members would have no partner to sleep with and were assigned a 'Zero-Night' when they slept alone.
 In addition to the programmed sleeping schedule, it was permitted to sleep with any opposite-sex family member at any time, which was termed a 'freebie'.